jferard/MoreBasicFunctions/README.md

 	MsgBox Strings.replace("123123123", "3", "abc")

 # Installation
+Dowload the latest [release](https://github.com/jferard/MoreBasicFunctions/releases) or compile the extension (see Compilation below).

+In LibreOffice: first, save any opened document.
+Then `Tools > Extension Manager...` and choose the MoreBasicFunctions extension.
+Accept the license and close the extension manager.
+Be sure to restart LibreOffice.

+# Compilation
 The preparation step requires the LibreOffice SDK and the procyon decompiler.
 On Ubuntu

     $ sudo apt-get install libreoffice-dev